knighthat/Kreate-docs/docs/dev/intro.md

 ## I'm new here

 No worries.
-Let's get you up and running by getting you through installtion process.
+Let's get you up and running by getting you through installation process.

 Head over to [Getting Started](/dev/getting_started) to get yourself a copy of the repository.

 ## 🧭 Basic navigation

 Left sidebar contains all available pages related to the topic.
 While right sidebar contains headers (sections) of each page

 ## 🔧 I want to contribute to this site

 Scroll down to the bottom of this page and click "Edit this page" to get to the source code.

 :::tip

 Don't forget to clone the repo before making changes